GMdSilva/FastConformation/README.md

 ## OS Requirements

-This package has been tested on Linux RedHat7.
+This package has been tested on Linux RedHat7 and Ubuntu 20.0.4.

 ## Usage